vb64/whisper-diarization/README.md

 - `--device`: Choose which device to use, defaults to "cuda" if available
 - `--language`: Manually select language, useful if language detection failed
 - `--batch-size`: Batch size for batched inference, reduce if you run out of memory, set to 0 for non-batched inference
+- `--python_bin`: Path to python executable, default is 'python'
+- `--num_speakers`: Forcing the number of speakers, default 0 (auto detection)

 ## Known Limitations
 - Overlapping speakers are yet to be addressed, a possible approach would be to separate the audio file and isolate only one speaker, then feed it into the pipeline but this will need much more computation